Jessemccallums/Portfolio-setup-and-mobile-version-skeleton/README.md

 # Project Name

 > This is a project from Microvrse exercises.
-This project has the goal of: create a page for mobile devices with a toolbar (or header) and a the headline section.
+This project has the goal of: create a page for mobile devices with a toolbar (or header) and a headline section.

 ## Built With